Madam Speaker, I will be splitting my time with the hon. member for .

 I want to acquaint my friends across the way with what an aggressive trade agenda actually looks like.
 These were the trade deals that were not just negotiated but brought into force under the previous Conservative government.

 The Canada-Korea free trade deal, the most recent one, was brought into force on January 1, 2015.
-There were also the Canada-Honduras trade deal, the Canada-Panama trade deal, the Canada-Jordan trade deal, the Canada-Columbia trade deal, Canada-Peru trade deal, and the deal with the Canada-European Free Trade Association, not to be confused with the Canada-EU trade deal, but we signed a trade deal and brought it into force with the Canada-European Free Trade Association.
+There were also the Canada-Honduras trade deal, the Canada-Panama trade deal, the Canada-Jordan trade deal, the Canada-Colombia trade deal, Canada-Peru trade deal, and the deal with the Canada-European Free Trade Association, not to be confused with the Canada-EU trade deal, but we signed a trade deal and brought it into force with the Canada-European Free Trade Association.
 These were all brought into force under the previous Conservative government.
 We also, of course, negotiated the Canada-EU trade deal, and the Liberals are doing their best to screw that up.
 Hopefully it will succeed nonetheless.
 Of course, there are the negotiations of the Canada trans-Pacific partnership and trade deal.

 We had various negotiations launched with a wide range of different countries: Costa Rica, Singapore, Morocco, Japan, India, the Dominican Republic, Guatemala, Nicaragua, El Salvador, and with the Caribbean community.
 Many important trade deals were brought into force, negotiated, or for which current negotiations are going on.